sopoforic/other-stuff-exists/content/star-trek-log-one.md

 They conclude that the visiting relative must have been Spock himself, traveling back in time.
 Other historians viewed Vulcan's past while Kirk and Spock were away.
 Since Spock was already somewhere else and couldn't exist in two places at once, the past was changed so that Spock's fateful visit never occurred.
 In order to restore history to its familiar form, Spock must travel into his own past and save his younger self, duplicating the events he remembers as exactly as he can manage.

 Despite some minor difficulty interacting with his parents, Spock is successful in preventing his younger counterpart from being killed.
 However, the *le-matya*'s attack claims another victim: Spock's beloved pet *sehlat*.
-When Spock returns and informs Kirk of his success, and small deviation in the timeline, Kirk opines that "that wouldn't mean much in the course of time", though Spock, affected by the death, replies that "it might \[...\] to some".
+When Spock returns and informs Kirk of his success, and the small deviation in the timeline, Kirk opines that "that wouldn't mean much in the course of time", though Spock, affected by the death, replies that "it might \[...\] to some".

 This is an excellent story.
 The episode that it is based on was Dorothy Fontana's sole contribution to *The Animated Series*, and a worthy contribution it was.
 It's very satisfying to see a young Spock, to meet his parents once again, to get another glimpse of the planet Vulcan.
 The story hangs together very well and maintains interest throughout.